 Coson’s signature technique employs painting and printmaking in equal measure.
 Using a cylindrical printing press, the artist rolls over metallic printing plates loaded with oil paint.
-A canvas is sandwiched in-between the plates and roller and bears the resultant colours and formants.
+A canvas is sandwiched between the plates and roller and bears the resultant colours and formants.

 Coson graduated with a BA in Fine Art from Central Saint Martins with a first degree honours in 2014.
 She gained an MFA from the Royal College of Art in 2020.
 Coson was also nominated for the Saatchi New Sensations Award and selected for Bloomberg New Contemporaries 2020.
 Coson lives and works in London.